 The date for your settlement will generally be the date stated in your contract as the settlement date.
 The time for settlement can be scheduled at any time with our office.
 You may contact our office directly to schedule or discuss your time preference with your agent and they can notify our office.
 We are generally able to honor our buyer(s) preferred time for settlement.

-Our office is conveniently located in Pike Creek at 5305 Limestone Road, Suite 200, Wilmington, DE 19808.
+Our office is conveniently located in Pike Creek in the Stoney Batter Office Park at 5305 Limestone Road, Suite 200, Wilmington, DE 19808.
 However, we do handle settlements throughout the State of Delaware and can arrange to conduct the closing at the office of the your agent, the listing agent, or at a mutually agreeable location, which is closer to the property and therefore, more convenient for the parties involved.

 Our office hours are generally from 8:30am to 5:00pm.
 However, we are flexible and can schedule closings outside of normal office hours to meet the needs of our clients.

 If the property you are selling is also located in the State of Delaware, simply contact our office and provide us with contact information for the attorney’s office handling the sale.
 We will make the necessary arrangements to have the proceeds issued to our office by check or wire transfer.

 If the property you are selling is NOT located in Delaware, the settlement is being handled by an out of state title company and/or attorney.
 We are not permitted to accept a check from an out of state title company/attorney, therefore, the proceeds will have to be issued by wire transfer.
 You can contact our office and provide us with contact information for the title company handling the sale and we will make the necessary arrangements to have the proceeds issued to our office by wire transfer.